irlen-dot/jarvis/README.md

 - **GitHub Integration**:
   - Pushes all projects to GitHub with minimal setup.
   - Can automate commit messages and handle multiple repositories.

+- **Code Generation**:
+  - Writes code into the file.
+  - Reads your code and analyze it.
+  - Debugs your code.

 ## Installation